Deep Networks Always Grok and Here is Why: Introduction

 \textbf{Question.} \textit{How can we explain both delayed generalization and delayed robustness?}

 It has previously been established that both robustness and generalization are a function of the expressivity \cite{xu2012robustness,li2022robust} as well as the local linearity \cite{qin2019adversarial,balestriero2023police,humayun2023provable} of a DNN.
 To explain grokking, we propose a novel complexity measure based on the local non-linearity of the DNN.
 Our novel measure does not rely on the dataset, labels, or loss function that is used during training.
 It behaves as a progress measure \cite{barak2022hidden,nanda2023progress} that exhibits dynamics correlating with the onset of \textit{both delayed generalization and robustness}, opening new avenues to study grokking and DNN training dynamics.
-We show that DNNs undergo phase a change in the local complexity (LC) averaged over data points.
+We show that DNNs undergo a phase change in the local complexity (LC) averaged over data points.
 Based on these dynamics, we come to the following conclusion:

-\textbf{Claim.} \textit{Grokking occurs due to the emergence of a robust input space partition by a DNN, through a linearization of the DNN function around training points as a consequence of training dynamics.}
+\textbf{Claim.} \textit{Grokking occurs due to the emergence of a robust input space partition by a DNN, through a linearization of the DNN function around training points as a consequence of the training dynamics.
+This leads to larger linear regions around training points, and accumulation of non-linearities/linear regions around the decision boundary.}